 Principle 7: Factual Approach to Decision Making

 A logical approach, based on data and analysis, is good business sense.
-Unfortunately, in a fact paced workplace, decisions can often be made rashly, without proper thought.
+Unfortunately, in a fast paced workplace, decisions can often be made rashly, without proper thought.
 The efficiency that will have been imbued in the organisation after the implementation of prior principles will allow decisions to be made with clarity.

 Informed decisions lead to improved understanding of the marketplace as data is collated and analysed, and the ability to defend past decisions.